MhackGyver-Squad/porno-king/README.md

 ```

 ## Embded server
-Start the embded server and test your development on it:
+Start the embedded server and test your development on it:
 ```shell
 $ cd server
 $ docker build -t porno-king-server .